MiquelMarinoEspinosa/GildedRose-Refactoring-Kata-php/README.md

 #### Refactor quick wins
 - A new branch would be created called `refactor-quick-wins`
 - Eventually, the unit test class would be refactor to use `data provider`.
 It feels like a cleaner solution than the current one
-- Quick wins would be applied and the logic decoubled by items at the same very class
+- Quick wins would be applied and the logic decoupled by items at the same very class
 - Once the logic has been decoupled, there are a couple of ideas to refactor and place the item's logic to its own classes
         - `strategy pattern`
         - `polimorfysm` without altering the `Item` class